petecarkeek/SEAL/README.md

-**Note:** Apart from this comment, this file is unmodified.
+**Note:** Apart from this comment, this file is unmodified from Microsoft's version.
 My own notes appear in `ubuntu Setup.md` which I use to install and experiment with the library.

 # Microsoft SEAL